TheoGuyard/BnP-BinPacking/README.md

 * [Falkenauer dataset](https://link.springer.com/article/10.1007/BF00226291) : Divided into two classes of 80 instances each : the first class has uniformly distributed item sizes (‘Falkenauer U’) with n between 120 and 1000, and c = 150.
 The instances of the second class (‘Falkenauer T’) includes the so-called triplets, i.e., groups of three items (one large, two small) that need to be assigned to the same bin in any optimal packing, with n between 60 and 501, and c = 1000.
 * [Scholl dataset](https://www.sciencedirect.com/science/article/abs/pii/S0305054896000822) : Divided into three sets of 720, 480, and 10, respectively, uniformly distributed instances with n between 50 and 500.
 The capacity c is between 100 and 150 (set ‘Scholl 1’), equal to 1000 (set ‘Scholl 2’), and equal to 100 000 (set ‘Scholl 3’), respectively.

+Two small test datasets are also provided.
 If an other dataset is used, make sure that the file is under the `.bpp` format.

 ## Code file description